sankalpsp07/AWS-Security-Hands-on-Labs-for-Students/README.md

 ### Lab 1: Security Best Practices on AWS

-This lab is designed to provide an introduction to security best practices on AWS.
-It covers topics such as **IAM**, **network security**, and **data encryption**.
-The lab includes step-by-step instructions to help users create and configure resources on AWS to ensure they are *secure*.
-By the end of this lab, users will have a basic understanding of security best practices on AWS and be able to apply them to their own projects.
+This lab is designed to provide an introduction to EC2 service.
+By the end of this lab, users will have a basic understanding of EC2 on AWS and be able to apply them to their own projects.
 The script required for this is present in [Cloud Script [User Data]](https://github.com/Davezacofficial/AWS-Security-Hands-on-Labs-for-Students/blob/main/Cloud%20Script%20%20%5BUser%20Data%5D) file and paste it into the user-data section of VM intialization on the EC2 cloud console.

 ### Lab 2: Incident Response on AWS